akashb2003/GyaanChakra/README.md

 ---

 ## 🧑‍💻 Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Feel free to open an issue or submit a pull request.
-If you'd like to contribute in any form, check out our [Contributing Guidelines](./CONTRIBUTING.md).

 ---

 ## 📬 Contact